in2workspace/in2-verifier-api/README.md

 ---

-## Section 1: Registering the Client with the Identity Provider (IDP)
+## Section 1: Registering the Client on the DOME Trust Framework

-Before configuring Keycloak, you need to register your client in the Identity Provider's client list.
+Before configuring Keycloak, you need to register your client in the DOME trust framework.
 This step is essential for integrating the client with the verifier.

 ### Important Note